Junior Dance Course

 Course Summary

-Students in the Third Form (Year Nine) are also able to supplement their vocational training with syllabus classes in RAD ballet and ISTD modern and tap, enabling students to achieve these useful qualifications via additional Saturday lessons.
+Pupils in Year Nine are also able to supplement their vocational training with syllabus classes in RAD Ballet and ISTD Modern and Tap, enabling students to achieve these useful qualifications via additional weekend classes.

 DOWNLOAD STAFF BIOGRAPHIES